-Prior to the AmeriGas Merger, distributions of Available Cash were made 98% to limited partners and 2% to the General Partner (giving effect to the 1.01% interest of the General Partner in distributions of Available Cash from AmeriGas OLP to AmeriGas Partners) until Available Cash exceeded the Minimum Quarterly Distribution of \$0.55 and the First Target Distribution of \$0.055 per Common Unit (or a total of \$0.605 per Common Unit).
-When Available Cash exceeded \$0.605 per Common Unit in any quarter, the General Partner would receive a greater percentage of the total Partnership distribution (the "incentive distribution") but only with respect to the amount by which the distribution per Common Unit to limited partners exceeded \$0.605.
-The partnership paid quarterly distributions of Available Cash of \$0.95 per limited partner unit paid during all quarters in Fiscal 2019 and Fiscal 2018.
+Prior to the AmeriGas Merger, distributions of Available Cash were made 98% to limited partners and 2% to the General Partner (representing a 1% General Partner interest in AmeriGas Partners and 1.01% interest in AmeriGas OLP) in accordance with available cash and target distribution tiers (as defined in the Partnership Agreement).
+When available cash exceeded a certain distribution tier in any quarter, the General Partner would receive a greater percentage of the total Partnership distribution (the "incentive distribution") but only with respect to the amount by which the distribution exceeded the defined amount.

-During Fiscal 2019 (prior to the AmeriGas Merger) and Fiscal 2018, the Partnership made quarterly distributions to Common Unitholders in excess of \$0.605 per limited partner unit.
+During Fiscal 2019 (prior to the AmeriGas Merger), the Partnership made quarterly distributions in excess of the defined amount.
 As a result, the General Partner received a greater percentage of the total Partnership distribution than its aggregate 2% general partner interest in AmeriGas OLP and AmeriGas Partners.
-During both Fiscal 2019 and Fiscal 2018, the total amount of distributions received by the General Partner with respect to its aggregate 2% general partner ownership interests totaled \$54.
-Included in these amounts were incentive distributions received by the General Partner during Fiscal 2019 and Fiscal 2018 of \$46 and \$45, respectively.
+During Fiscal 2019, distributions received by the General Partner with respect to its aggregate 2% general partner ownership interests totaled \$54, which included incentive distributions of \$46.